scikit-hep/vector/paper/paper.md

 # Acknowledgements

 The work on vector was supported by NSF cooperative agreements OAC-1836650 (IRIS-HEP) and PHY-2323298 (IRIS-HEP).
-We would also like to thank the contributors of vector and the Scikit-HEP community for their support.
+We would additionally like to thank the contributors of vector and the Scikit-HEP community for their support.

 # Reference